JavaScript While Loop

 Total = 40

-If you forget to increment or decrement the value inside the while loop, then it will execute infinite times (also called an infinite).
+Suppose you forget to increment or decrease the value inside the JavaScript while loop code block.
+In that case, the condition becomes true, and the loop will execute infinite times (also called an infinite).
 For example:

 <!DOCTYPE html>